-- (1) The Minister shall provide accommodation and maintenance for any child the Minister is looking after - (a) subject to paragraph (2) and any Regulations made by the States, by placing the child with a family, a relation of the child or any other suitable person on such terms as to payment by the Minister and otherwise as the Minister may determine; - (b) by maintaining the child in a children's home or voluntary home; or - (c) by making such other arrangements as seem appropriate to the Minister and which comply with any Regulations made under this Law.

-- (2) Save as the States may, by Regulations, otherwise provide, the Minister shall make arrangements with respect to a child the Minister is looking after to enable the child to live with - (a) the child's parent or a person with parental responsibility for the child; - (b) where the child is in care and there was a residence order in force with respect to child immediately before the care order was made, a person in whose favour the residence order was made; or - (c) a relative, friend or other person connected with the child, unless that would not be reasonably practicable or consistent with the child's welfare.

-- (3) Schedule 2 shall have effect for the purposes of - (a) making further provision as to children looked after by the Minister and in particular as to the Regulations that may be made under paragraph (1)(a) and (c); and - (b) making provision in connection with contribution towards the maintenance of children who are being looked after by the Minister. - (4) Where the Minister receives a child into care under this Article who is ordinarily resident outside Jersey, the Minister may arrange with the appropriate authority in the place where the child ordinarily resides for that authority to take over the care of the child and, in such case, the Minister may make such arrangements with that authority regarding expenses incurred by the Minister under this Law in respect of the child as the Minister may think fit.
+- (A1) Nothing in this Article applies to a child or young person described in Article 1A(c).
+14 - (1) The Minister shall provide accommodation and maintenance for any child the Minister is looking after - (a) subject to paragraph (2) and any Regulations made by the States, by placing the child with a family, a relation of the child or any other suitable person on such terms as to payment by the Minister and otherwise as the Minister may determine; - (b) by maintaining the child in a children's home or home consisting of a care home service that is mainly for children; or - (c) by making such other arrangements as seem appropriate to the Minister and which comply with any Regulations made under this Law.
+15 - (2) Save as the States may, by Regulations, otherwise provide, the Minister shall make arrangements with respect to a child the Minister is looking after to enable the child to live with - (a) the child's parent or a person with parental responsibility for the child; - (b) where the child is in care and there was a residence order in force with respect to child immediately before the care order was made, a person in whose favour the residence order was made; or - (c) a relative, friend or other person connected with the child, - unless that would not be reasonably practicable or consistent with the child's welfare. - (3) Schedule 2 shall have effect for the purposes of - (a) making further provision as to children looked after by the Minister and in particular as to the Regulations that may be made under paragraph (1)(a) and (c); and - (b) making provision in connection with contribution towards the maintenance of children who are being looked after by the Minister. - (4) Where the Minister receives a child into care under this Article who is ordinarily resident outside Jersey, the Minister may arrange with the appropriate authority in the place where the child ordinarily resides for that authority to take over the care of the child and, in such case, the Minister may make such arrangements with that authority regarding expenses incurred by the Minister under this Law in respect of the child as the Minister may think fit.